SimPPL/machine-learning-engineer-assignment/instructions.md

 <h1>Machine Learning Engineer Assignment</h1>

-We're excited about your interest in SimPPL!
-This assignment is designed to give you a taste of the kind of data engineering challenges we tackle.
-You'll build a system for collecting and analyzing social media data, with a focus on scalability and robust design.
-You will need to build a basic data collection platform to collect data from some fringe social networks within platform terms of service, in order to answer the question
+We're thrilled you're interested in joining SimPPL!
+This assignment is designed to give you a taste of the kind of engineering challenges we tackle.
+You'll build a system for collecting social media data, with a focus on scalability and robust design.
+You will need to build a basic data collection platform to collect data from some fringe social networks within platform terms of service.

 <h2>Platform Choices </h2>h2
 Some examples that may guide you in learning more about smaller platforms including some so-called fringe platforms (since there are existing data collection tools for these platforms already), in order of priority for the kinds of platforms we’d like to see you analyze.